Rays vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have compiled a 40-14 record in games they were favored on the moneyline (winning 74.1% of those games).
+- The Rays have gone 41-14 in games they were favored on the moneyline (winning 74.5% of those games).

-- Tampa Bay has had an over/under set by bookmakers 63 times, and have combined with opponents to go over the total in 35 of those games (35-24-4).
+- Tampa Bay has played in 64 games with a set over/under, and have combined with its opponents to go over the total 35 times (35-25-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!